omarreis/vsop2013/planetfun/README.md

 The image on the screen matches the actual point you are targeting the phone to.
 More or less...

-To enter AR mode, click [Camera] and set Camera Target to "phone" (  ore click the phone icon )
+To enter AR mode, click [Camera] and set Camera Target="phone" (  or click the phone icon )

 ![planetfun 1.3](earthLighthousePhone.png)

 # Permissions
 PlanetFun uses permissions for location, gyro and magnetic sensors.
 Program works without these with limited features.

 # video
 https://www.tiktok.com/@omar_reis/video/6859411602031119622